 One of the most important considerations for deciding whether or not to have bariatric surgery revolves around expectations for weight loss and disease resolution after surgery.
 After all, even a successful bariatric procedure maybe a disappointment if your expectations are set unreasonably high.

-You will attend both bariatric surgery seminar as well as a consultation with Atlantic Medical Group Advanced Surgical, before deciding whether weight loss surgery is the right option for you.
-Amongst other things, we will discuss the different procedure options and what expectation you should have for each.
+At Advanced Surgical Associates, patients will attend both a bariatric surgery seminar as well as a consultation, before deciding whether weight loss surgery is the right option for you.
+Among other things, we will discuss the different procedure options and what expectation you should have for each.
 Indeed, the procedure that you ultimately choose plays a major role in how much weight you should expect to lose.

-Before getting into weight loss expectations however, we must explore the true reason for bariatric surgery– and that is to improve or eliminate the disease associated with morbid obesity.
+Patients must explore the true reason for bariatric surgery – and that is to improve or eliminate the disease associated with morbid obesity.
 Your weight loss number, albeit the most tangible measure of success, is actually secondary.
 Most patients lose a significant amount of weight after bariatric surgery.
 On the lower end patients who undergo a weight loss balloon or a gastric band procedure can expect to lose between 15 and 40% of their excess body weight.
 Being that there are significant drawbacks associated with both of these procedures however, we do not perform them.
 We believe that stapled procedures, such as the gastric bypass or gastric sleeve, have significantly better results, including up to 85% excess body weight loss potential and significant improvement or complete elimination of many diseases associated with obesity, such as high blood pressure, high cholesterol, sleep apnea and acid reflux.

 You must also set expectations for what you will experience after surgery.
 After all, surgery is not the "be all and end all" of weight loss – your lifestyle changes in the months and years after surgery will go along way to determining your ultimate success.
 You will experience changes in your body and mind and will feel a range of emotions, from excitement to frustration.
 It will take time for your life to normalize after surgery.